 At that time, the company told us that they hoped to win FDA approval of the hand by the end of 2020.

 After this, BrainCo spun off its bionic hand into a company called BrainRobotics.
-Now, this new company plans to release two bionic hands: a 2-channel hand in 2021, and a more advanced 8-channel hand sometime after that.
+This new company plans to release two bionic hands: a 2-channel hand in late 2021, and a more advanced 8-channel hand sometime after that.
 Only the 8-channel hand will deliver the kind of control needed to play a piano.

 The Atom Touch Story